nearform-actions/github-action-check-linked-issues/README.md

         run: echo "How many linked issues? ${{ steps.check-linked-issues.outputs.linked_issues_count }}"
 ```

-Or disable the feature to add comments.
-Setting `comment` to an empty string.
+To disable comments in your Pull Request, you just need to set `comment` to false.

 ```yaml
 on: